Honors program

 Earn the NEW 3R’s: Recognition • Respect • Reputation

-The Parkland College Honors Program offers unique educational opportunities and scholarships each semester to students motivated to challenge themselves academically; find an outlet for a special academic interest or talent; or simply continue their commitment to scholastic achievement.
+The Parkland College Honors Program offers unique educational opportunities and scholarships to students each semester.
+If you are looking to challenge yourself academically, find an outlet for a special academic interest or talent, or continue your commitment to scholastic achievement, the Honors Program is for you!

 Recognition